Key figures

 Speed limit

-The chart below shows posted speed limit information at pedestrian fatality locations for the last 5 years of available data (2019-2023).
-The vast majority (over 60%) of pedestrian deaths during this period were reported to occur in 50km/h or 60 to 70km/h speed zones.
-Low fatality figures in higher speed zones likely reflect the reduced exposure of pedestrians on high-speed roads.
+The majority (66.2%) of pedestrian deaths during the five years 2020-2024 were reported to occur in 50km/h or 60-75km/h speed zones.
+Low fatality figures in higher speed zones likely reflect that fewer pedestrians walk on high-speed roads.

 Year